 Roly qualified as a veterinary surgeon from Cambridge University in 1992.
 Having spent a short time with the Blue Cross, he joined the Royal Army Veterinary Corps, which included a posting as the Veterinary Officer at the Household Cavalry Mounted Regiment in London.
 After the army, he came to work for World Horse Welfare until 2003, when he left to take up the post of Development Director at the Perse School in Cambridge.
 He returned to World Horse Welfare in 2008.

-Since then Roly has played an active role on the steering group of the Equine Sector Council for Health and Welfare and established the Equine Disease Coalition, of which he is Chair.
-He is also the Treasurer for the British Equine Veterinary Association and represents the charity at national and international events.
+Since then Roly has played an active role on the steering group of the British Horse Council and established the Equine Disease Coalition, of which he is Chair.
+He is also the Treasurer for the British Equine Veterinary Association and on the Management Board of the European Horse Network, and represents the charity at national and international events.

 Roly has ridden for much of his life, greatly enjoying eventing and team chasing.
 He rode for his university and says that a highlight was being part of our first Challenge Ride in Jordan, back in 2001.
 He is married, with three children, and lives in Cambridge.

 Tony Tyler, Deputy Chief Executive and Director of UK

 Tony Tyler BHSI, Deputy Chief Executive and Director of our UK operations, has spent the last 35 years involved in the horse industry with extensive experience training horses and riders.

 Tony has worked in riding schools, as a freelance trainer, BHS Chief Examiner, senior college lecturer and he has worked for World Horse Welfare since 1999.
 Starting in the charity as the Norfolk Centre Manager and being promoted twice he oversees the work of the charity in the UK including the work of the Centres and Field Officers, educational initiatives and liaising with other charities and organisations.

 Liam Maguire, Director of International